kleijnweb/swagger-bundle/README.md

 The dependency on `SwaggerAssertions` has been removed, as response validation is now facilitated by `KleijnWeb\PhpApi\Descriptions` and [integrated into the request cycle](docs.md#testing).

+### Basic Firewall Request Matching

+Configuration of security has become easier with the inclusion of a request matcher, see [docs](docs.md#security).

 ### Errors

 `vnd.error` support has been removed in favor of simpler error responses.
 This also gets rid of some dependencies that were unneeded for most use cases.